COVID-19 information for staff, faculty, and researchers

 How can I ensure my personal health information is being treated confidentially around COVID-19 reporting?

 The University of Manitoba is obligated to comply with The Personal Health Information Act (PHIA).
-The UM is ensuring that personal health is protected and that only the minimum number of people will have access to testing information for an authorized purpose.
-If you have any questions, you may contact the Access and Privacy Officer at firstname.lastname@example.org.
+UM is ensuring that personal health is protected and that only the minimum number of people will have access to testing information for an authorized purpose.
+If you have any questions, contact the Access and Privacy Officer at email@example.com

 What should I do if I see someone not wearing a mask?